 Wet lab maintenance and inventory control:

-- Participates in reagent preparation, equipment cleaning, preventive maintenance, as well as supply and reagent inventory control.
+- Participates in reagent preparation, equipment cleaning and preventive maintenance, supply and reagent inventory control.

 PLEASE NOTE: Candidates will be responsible for travel expenses related to the interview process and any relocation expenses, if applicable.

 The hiring salary for this position is commensurate with skills and experience.
 This position is not eligible for overtime compensation.

 The University of Colorado offers a full benefits package.
 Information on University benefits programs, including eligibility, is located at https://www.cu.edu/employee-services.

 The University of Colorado Denver | Anschutz Medical Campus is dedicated to ensuring a safe and secure environment for our faculty, staff, students and visitors.
 To assist in achieving that goal, we conduct background investigations for all prospective employees.